Human Spaceflights

 Flight

-First NASA mission after the Apollo 1 launch pad fire.
-It was also a first crew of three American astronauts.
-Testflight of the modificated Apollo spacecraft.
+Apollo 7 marked the first NASA mission after the Apollo 1 launch pad fire.
+It was also the first crew of three American astronauts.
+The mission was a test flight of the modificated Apollo spacecraft.
 The crew performed rendezvous exercises with the upper stage of the Saturn 1-B launch vehicle and provided the first TV pictures from a U.S. spacecraft.

 The most serious problem during reentry was the overheating of fuel cells, which might have failed when the spacecraft was too far from Earth to return on batteries, even if fully charged.
 But each anomaly was satisfactorily checked out before the next mission.